 Expect that your landlord will need to verify whether you have the right to withdraw the balance (even if penalties are assessed), what the basis is on which the annuity may be expected to grow in the upcoming year, any surrender or early withdrawal penalty fee, and the tax rate and tax penalty that would apply if you were to withdraw the entire balance of your annuity.

 Q: Are trusts counted as part of household income?

 A: Trusts are often counted in some way as part of household income.
 How a landlord should determine how to treat a trust that you have (or that you may set up after you sign a lease for a low-income apartment at a tax credit property) depends on whether you have access to the principal in the account or the income from the account.

 Q: Are assets counted as income?

 A: No. Assets themselves aren't counted as income.
 However, any income that an asset produces is customarily counted when determining the income-eligibility of a household.

 Q: Do landlords verify income?

 A: Yes.
 If you're considering applying for a low-income apartment at a tax credit property, expect that the landlord or property manager will need verification of income and assets.
-The tax credit program requires explicit confirmation, given how much is at stake.
+The tax credit program requires an explicit confirmation, given how much is at stake.